 The board of directors for the U.S. Center for SafeSport plays a critical part in achieving our mission.
 As the Center is the first and only organization of its kind, the board provides a depth and breadth of relevant experience to advise our team in a unique and dynamic landscape.

-Our board is comprised of nine independent board members, including experts in abuse prevention and investigation, nonprofit and business leadership, ethics compliance, sports administration and two elite athletes.
+Our board is comprised of 12 independent board members, including experts in abuse prevention and investigation, nonprofit and business leadership, ethics compliance, sports executives, and elite athletes.
 Together, these experts provide governance and key perspectives for growth as the Center evaluates opportunities to better serve athletes and all those involved in amateur sports organizations.

 Office Manager, Texas A&M University AgriLife Extension

 Connie Smotek is a two-time Olympian in the sport of shooting and served on USA Shooting’s board of directors from 1995-2001.
 She also served two terms on the Athletes’ Advisory Council.
 Smotek currently serves as office manager of the Texas A&M University AgriLife Extension, where she oversees continuing education activities, risk management and contract administration.

 Senior Vice President of Partnership Development & Operations, National Football League

 Kimberly Fields is Senior Vice President of Partnership Development and Operations for the National Football League and one of few women to have achieved such a high ranking in the NFL.
 Prior to her current position, Fields served in other NFL leadership roles, including Senior Vice President for the Office of the Commissioner; Vice President of Football Strategy, Business Development, and Analytics; and Vice President for Player Engagement.
 She was an accomplished NCAA Division I track-and-field athlete while an undergraduate at the University of Virginia and went on to earn a graduate degree from UVA and her J.D. from William Mitchell College of Law.

 Chief Executive Officer, Ethics & Compliance Initiative